Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 * Integrity
 * Availability

-These followingprinciples are used by the Relecloud team to secure this web app.
+The following principles are used by the Relecloud team to secure this web app.

 #### Use Managed identity